-The QIAGEN QIAamp® DNA Mini Kit (cat. no. 51304), GeneRead DNA FFPE Kit (cat. no. 180134), or QS GeneRead DNA FFPE Treatment Kit (cat. no. 185306) in combination with the QIAsymphony DSP DNA Mini Kit (cat. no. 937236) are highly recommended for the preparation of genomic DNA samples from different sample types.
+The QIAGEN QIAamp® DNA Mini Kit (cat. no. 51304), GeneRead DNA FFPE Kit (cat. no. 180134), QIAamp Circulating Nucleic Acid Kit (cat. no. 55114) or QS GeneRead DNA FFPE Treatment Kit (cat. no. 185306) in combination with the QIAsymphony DSP DNA Mini Kit (cat. no. 937236) are highly recommended for the preparation of genomic DNA samples from different sample types.
 Do not omit the recommended RNase treatment step to remove RNA.

-For best results, all DNA samples should be resuspended in the recommended buffer or DNase-free 10 mM Tris\ buffer pH 8.0.
-Do not use DEPC-treated water.
+For best results, all DNA samples should be resuspended in the recommended buffer or DNasefree 10 mM Tris\ buffer, pH 8.0.

+IMPORTANT: do not use DEPC-treated water.